MahmoudAlfouly/CyclisticBikeShareAnalysis/README.md

 ## Key Insights

-1. **Trip Duration**: Most trips are relatively short, with a significant peak around a few hundred seconds.
-This suggests that the majority of users are using the bikes for short commutes or quick trips.
+1. **Trip Duration**: Most trips are short, with a peak around a few hundred seconds, suggesting usage for short commutes or quick trips.
-2. **Trips Peak Times**: Most trips peak times are in accordance with commuting times (around nine a.m and five p.m).
+2. **Trips Peak Times**: Trips peak around commuting times (9 AM and 5 PM).
-3. **User Types**: Most users are subscribers with over 300,000 subscribers.
-Customers are a minority.
+3. **User Types**: Most users are subscribers (over 300,000), while customers are a minority.
-4. **Gender**: Most users are male, with more than 250,000 users.
-Females are a lot less than males, with just over 50,000 users.
-A proportion of the users have don't have data for 'gender' (missing values) as already calculated in the data cleaning segment.
+4. **Gender**: Most users are male (over 250,000), with a significant number of unknown gender entries.
-5. **Trips Weekly Distribution**: The number of trips taken by subscribers is almost stable throught week days (Monday to Friday) and then decreases in weekends (Saturday and Sunday), which would suggest commuting.
-On the other hand, customers trips were at their highest on weekends and less so on weekdays.
+5. **Trips Weekly Distribution**: Subscriber trips are stable on weekdays and drop on weekends, indicating commuting patterns.
+Customer trips peak on weekends.
-6. **Trip Duration by User Type**: Customers (casual riders) trips take longer durations than members.
+6. **Trip Duration by User Type**: Casual riders take longer trips than subscribers.
-7. **Weekly Trip Duration**: For subscribers, the average trip duration is almost stable in each day of the week.
-For customers, the day with the lenghtheist trips is Thursday.
+7. **Weekly Trip Duration**: Subscribers' average trip duration is stable, while customers' longest trips occur on Thursdays.
-8. **Trip Count**: The majority of trips are from subscribers with 341906 trips.
-Customers took 23163 trips.
+8. **Trip Count**: Subscribers dominate with 341,906 trips compared to customers' 23,163 trips.
-9. **Top Stations**: For subscribers, the top stations (start and end) are: 'Clinton St & Washington Blvd', 'Clinton St & Madison St' and 'Canal St & Adams St'.
-While for customers, the top stations (start and end) are: 'Streeter Dr & Grand Ave', 'Lake Shore Dr & Monroe St', 'Millennium Park' & 'Shedd Aquarium'.
-These stations should be targeted with ads for customers to be converted to subscribers.
+9. **Top Stations**: Key stations for subscribers and customers differ, suggesting targeted advertising opportunities.
-10. **Trip Duration Distribution**: Customers take longer duration trips than Subscribers as most trips that are longer than 1500 seconds are taken by customers.
-On the other hand, most subscribers trips are less than 1000 seconds.
+10. **Trip Duration Distribution**: Longer trips are primarily by customers; subscribers' trips are generally shorter.
-11. **Missing Birthyear Data**: The 'Customer' data is missing a lot (about three quarters) of 'birthyear' data.
-The company should try to gather more birthyear data from customers.
+11. **Missing Birthyear Data**: A significant portion of customer data lacks birthyear information.
-12. **Age Distribution**:Younger people are more likely to be 'Customer' while older people are more likely to be 'Subsciber'.
-Most people below thirty years are Customers.
-Most people older than sixty years are Subscibers.
+12. **Age Distribution**: Younger people are more likely to be customers, while older people are more likely to be subscribers.
-13. **Peak Trip Times by User Type**: Subscribers are most likely to take trips at the times of going to and leaving work (nine and five).
-Customers trips are usually between 10 am and 7 pm.
-They peak at around 3 pm.
+13. **Peak Trip Times by User Type**: Subscribers peak during commuting hours; customers peak at around 3 PM.
-14. **Gender Participation**: Predominantly Male Subscribers.
-Low Female Participation in both usertypes.
-High Percentage of unknown gender among customers.
+14. **Gender Participation**: High male participation among subscribers; low female participation in both user types.

 ## Recommendations: